2013 Atlantic hurricane season: Tropical Storm Chantal

 A large tropical wave emerged into the Atlantic Ocean from the west coast of Africa on July 4.
 The system moved rapidly westward under the influence of a subtropical ridge.
 Scatterometer passes indicating a closed circulation confirmed that Tropical Storm Chantal had developed by 12:00 UTC on July 7, while located about 1250 mi east-southeast of Barbados.
 Chantal continued to move swiftly west-northwestward and was one of the fastest moving tropical cyclones in the deep tropics during the satellite era.
-While approaching the Lesser Antilles, it became disorganized due to wind shear, but at 12:00 UTC on July 9, Chantal peaked with sustained winds of 65 mph.
+While approaching the Lesser Antilles, the storm became disorganized due to wind shear, and the circulation became exposed from the thunderstorms.
+However, aircraft data and surface observations indicated that the storm reached a peak intensity of 65 mph and a pressure of 1003 mbar as it passed just south of Martinique.
 Shortly thereafter, it crossed through the Lesser Antilles and continued weakening in the Caribbean Sea.
 By late on July 10, Chantal degenerated into a tropical wave while located south of Hispaniola.
+The remnants then moved north-west over eastern Cuba, before tracking over the south, central, and northern Bahamas on July 12.
+The remnants later became untrackable over the western Atlantic, to the northeast of the Bahamas.

+In Dominica, airports and the countries ferry service were closed down, while in Saint Lucia, two airports shut down and the government ordered all schools a midday closure, not opening up until the next day.
+Government offices and businesses in Barbados were shut down as the storm approached.
 The storm brought heavy rainfall to the Lesser Antilles.
 In Dominica, several mudslides were reported.
 Wind gusts up to 48 mph were observed on the island, de-roofing houses and causing power outages.
 Strong winds were reported on Martinique, with gusts up to 76 mph observed in Fort-de-France.
 Trees were knocked onto roads and power lines, leaving about 33,000 homes without electricity.
-Elsewhere, damage reported in the Lesser Antilles was minimal, and there were no casualties.
 Although sustained winds in Puerto Rico remained below tropical storm force, a weather station at Las Mareas in Guayama observed a wind gust of 51 mph late on July 9.
 Winds toppled trees and power lines, blocking several roads.
 In Hispaniola, heavy rains caused flooding over portions of the island, but the fast-moving nature of the system precluded a more severe flooding event.
 In the Dominican Republic, a firefighter from the community of Maimon was killed as he was swept away by flood waters while attempting to clear a clogged storm drain.
 Chantal's remnant moisture interacted with a surface boundary over northeastern Florida, contributing to widespread thunderstorms that produced locally heavy rainfall and gusty winds.
 Overall, the storm caused at least $10 million in damage.